NHSDigital/nia-patient-switching-standard-adaptor/README.md

 The contents of this repository are protected by Crown Copyright (C).

 ## Performance
 The performance of PS Adaptor was tested with JMeter tool.
-The use case tested was the simulation of the patient transfer request where we were sending Ehr records data to PS Adaptor which was expected to create a bundle of it.
-We were looking to observe how PS Adaptor can handle heavy workfload and what were the utilization of CPU and memory during such an activity.
+The use case tested was the simulation of the patient transfer request.
+This was tested by sending EHR record requests to the PS Adaptor and we expected to receive a bundle back.
+We used these tests to observe how the PS Adaptor handles a heavy workload and to profile the CPU and memory usage during the testing process.

 There was a series of tests run with the following setup and parameters:
 - PS Adaptor was run in ECS AWS environment with 4 CPUs and 16 GB memory.